Phelps Dodge

 Phelps Dodge Corporation was an American mining company founded in 1834 as an import-export firm by Anson Greene Phelps and his two sons-in-law William Earle Dodge, Sr. and Daniel James.
 The latter two ran Phelps, James & Co., the part of the organization based in Liverpool, England.
 The import-export firm at first exported United States cotton from the Deep South to England and imported various metals to the US needed for industrialization.
 With the expansion of the Western frontier in North America, the corporation acquired mines and mining companies, including the Copper Queen Mine in Cochise County, Arizona and the Dawson, New Mexico coal mines.
 It operated its own mines and acquired railroads to carry its products.
 By the late 19th century, it was known as a mining company.

 On March 19, 2007, Freeport-McMoRan completed a $25.9 billion acquisition of Phelps Dodge Corporation.

 History

 in 1821, Anson G. Phelps started a partnership in New York City with Elisha Peck, a merchant who had been in trade in Berlin, Connecticut.
-Peck moved to Liverpool to run the British end of their business, an import-export company that shipped U.S.-grown cotton from the Deep South to England, importing tin, iron, copper and other metals essential for industrial growth and development in the United States.
+Peck moved to Liverpool to run the British end of their business, an import-export company that shipped US-grown cotton from the Deep South to England, importing tin, iron, copper and other metals essential for industrial growth and development in the United States.
 In 1834, Peck left the business and was replaced in Liverpool by Daniel James, who remained there until his death in 1876.
 It was at this time that the concern of Phelps Dodge and Company was begun.

-Between 1917 and 1919, Phelps Dodge was involved in a union busting Bisbee Deportation of 1300 miners working in the mines around Bisbee, Arizona.
-Using World War I as the premise to take action, Phelps Dodge, in collusion with the local sheriff, illegally kidnapped and deported striking mine workers.